Blavkentropy1/Ban-SoulseekLeechers/README.md

+# Ban-SSLeechers

 **Ban-SoulseekLeechers** is a plugin designed to automatically ban, ignore, and IP ban users who do not meet sharing criteria.
 It is inspired by Autobahn and based on the SS Leech plugin.

 **Compatibility**: Works with Nicotine+ V3.3.4 (potentially all V3.3.x versions; older versions are untested).